BAJAJ FINSERV DIRECT LIMITED

 Schemes Offered by the Indian Government for SMEs/MSMEs

-The Government of India provides several funding schemes to support Micro, Small, and Medium Enterprises (MSMEs).
-Below is a list of schemes that you can consider as per your eligibility:
+The Government of India offers several schemes to support Micro, Small, and Medium Enterprises (MSMEs) in the furniture sector:

 Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE)